BKaperick/Thio/src/README.md

         Given a start and end string in standard chess notation and a team distinction, the board gets updated accordingly.

-    Print(self)
+print_board(board)
     Print board in a human-readable format. parsePGN(fname)
     Take in a string file location fname and return a list of games.
     Games list is comprised of Game objects.

+only_correct_games(games)
+    Returns a filtered list of games which can be parsed correctly and completely by Game.runGame().

+    Technically, the standard this function checks is that Game.runGame() completes without an index error, so it is possible there is still some amount of incorrectness in the Game code.